simonmichael/hledger/MANUAL.md

 After reading a journal file, hledger will check all balance assertions and report an error if any of them fail.
 Balance assertions can protect you from, eg, inadvertently disrupting reconciled balances while cleaning up old entries.
-Some tips:

-- balance assertions depend on the order postings are parsed from the file(s).
-The posting's date is ignored, currently.
-- balance assertion amounts currently must have a commodity symbol.
+Note, when checking balance assertions hledger sorts the account's postings first by date and then (for postings with the same date) by parse order.
+This is different from ledger, which currently goes strictly by parse order.
+Sorting by date means balance assertions will still work if you reorder your entries.

-- balance assertions' impact on parsing time for large files is not yet known.
+The impact of balance assertions on parsing time for large files is not yet known.

 #### Prices